Authorized access in Timetracker for Azure DevOps Services cloud and on-prem have different implementations. Please use the proper approach.

-Authorized Access in Timetracker for VSTS
+Authorized Access in Timetracker cloud (Azure DevOps Services)

 For authorized access to Timetracker’s API, we use OAuth 2.0 Authorization Framework.
 OAuth 2.0 supports the following grants (by grants, we mean ways of retrieving an access token):

 - Authorization Code Flow is the way that we initially obtain an access token.

 For more information on the OAuth 2.0 Authorization Code Flow, see section 4.1 of the OAuth 2.0 specification: https://tools.ietf.org/html/rfc6749#section-4.1.

 - RefreshTokens is the way we update expired access tokens.

 For more information on Refresh Tokens, see section 1.5: https://tools.ietf.org/html/rfc6749#section-1.5.

 Note: Please use OpenApi as client_id to authorize any external application.

 Authorized Access in Timetracker on-prem (Azure DevOps Server)